gmtprime/y_process/README.md

 end
 ```

-When testing this modules in `iex`:
+When testing these modules in `iex`:

 ```elixir
 iex(1)> Publisher.create("channel")